mukeshmadesia/XENETA_DB_PROJECT/README.md

 ## Functional Details
+**(Assumption: Datapoints are Unique in datapoints and charges will not have data for old datapoints)**
 * Data (datapoints and charges) will be loaded in batch or scheduled manner
 * file_metadata - Table introduced to keep track of file processed and to be used for restart in case of batch failure of multiple file.
 * Each run will load one pair (datapoints & charges).
 Currently loads one pair per run, can be rerun or modified to handle more in single execution as required.
 * Each Run will Automatically identify the next filename to be picked for load.
+And will give error if expected file not found.
 * Estimation is done for each day within provided Date Range(start and end date).
 Provide same date as start and end for single day.
 * Data pipeline -
+    1. Create stage tables - after Validation of data, Unique Key, Not Null, Parent Relation of Datapoint_id etc.
+    2. datapoints and charges table will be loaded incrementally.
-    1. Create a series of dates(estimation_date) within Date Range.
+    3. Create a series of dates(estimation_date) within Date Range.
-    2. Identify valid datapoints for each estimation_date i.e. datapoints should be valid on estimation date.
+    4. Identify valid datapoints for each estimation_date i.e. datapoints should be valid on estimation date.
-    3. Sum up the charges for each estimation date as per corresponding exchange rate
+    5. Sum up the charges for each estimation date as per corresponding exchange rate
-    4. Calculated Average and Median charges for each estimation date for given lane_id, equipment_id.
+    6. Calculated Average and Median charges for each estimation date for given lane_id, equipment_id.
-    5. Created a counter metadata to be populated before and after each run.
+    7. Created a counter metadata to be populated before and after each run.

 ## Pipeline